Lemonszz/Biome-Makeover-Docs/content/notes/block/suspicious_red_sand.md

 ![[notes/images/suspicious_red_sand.png]]

-Suspicious Red Sand was added with the [1.20](notes/changelog/120) update.
+Cracked Bricks were added with the [1.20](notes/changelogs/120) update.

 It can be naturally found within [Ghost Towns](notes/structure/ghost_town).